Messina: History

+In 1277, Messina counted at least 30,000 inhabitants.
 One of the major cities on Sicily, Messina was heavily involved in the rivalry between the Anjou dynasty in Naples and the Aragonese House of Barcelona.
-Initially a stronghold of Anjou support on Sicily, in 1282 the city joined the revolt of the Sicilian Vespers, resulting in the city being subjected to a major siege by Charles I of Anjou.
+Initially a stronghold of Angevin support on Sicily, by the end of April 1282 the city joined the revolt of the Sicilian Vespers and elected Alaimo da Lentini as captain of the commune, resulting in the city being subjected to a major siege by Charles I of Anjou.
 Messina remained a major naval base for the remainder of the ensuing twenty-year War of the Sicilian Vespers, and was besieged a second time in 1301.
+In 1303, the Catalan Company set sail from Messina to Constantinople.
+Despite the resumption of the Sicilian–Angevin conflict in the fourteenth century, the city continued to rely on the now hostile Calabria for its grain supply.

-In 1345 Orlando d'Aragona, the illegitimate son of Frederick II of Sicily was the strategos of Messina.
+In the reign of Frederick III, the royal court met regularly in the city, and from 1321 onwards Messina was the de facto capital of the Kingdom of Trinacria on account of the ruler's permanent residence in the area.
+In 1345 Orlando d'Aragona, Frederick's illegitimate son, was the strategos of Messina.